 Machine learning refers to the automated detection of meaningful patterns in data.
 Not only are machine learning techniques ubiquitous today in that they are behind many of the technologies we use in our daily lives, but they have also become an important part of the social scientist’s toolkit, especially since more and more social science data are now available in electronic form.
 A common feature of all applications of machine learning is the use of computer algorithms that can “learn” and adapt.
 The goal of this course is to introduce participants to a variety of widely used supervised and unsupervised machine learning methods.
-After discussing the fundamental concepts of machine learning, the course continues with supervised learning methods (e.g., regularization, tree boosting, and support vector machine), then turns to unsupervised learning methods (e.g., principal components analysis and clustering methods), and lastly covers flexible model averaging techniques (e.g., Bayesian model averaging).
+After discussing the fundamental concepts of machine learning, the course continues with supervised learning methods (e.g., regularization, tree boosting, support vector machines, and neural networks), then turns to unsupervised learning methods (e.g., principal components analysis and clustering methods), and lastly covers flexible model averaging techniques (e.g., Bayesian model averaging).

 Participants will gain a solid understanding of a number of widely used and powerful machine learning methods.
-By the end of the course, they should be able to apply all the methods covered in class using the R software environment.
+By the end of the course, they should be able to apply all the methods covered in class using the R statistical computing environment.
 They should also be able to explain the logic underlying the different methods, to understand the respective strengths and weaknesses of these methods, and to interpret their results.

 Participants should have a solid understanding of probability theory and regression analysis.
 They should also be familiar with basic programming in R.

 James, Gareth, Daniela Witten, Trevor Hastie, and Robert Tibshirani.
 2021.
 An Introduction to Statistical Learning with Applications in R. 2nd ed.
 New York: Springer.
 Available at https://www.statlearning.com/